athena-framework/website/docs/getting_started/README.md

 # GET / # => 10
 ```

 NOTE: URL generation has some gotchas when used outside of a request context.
-See the routing [documentation](../components/routing.md) for more information.
+See the routing [documentation](../architecture/routing.md) for more information.

 See [ART::Generator::Interface][] in the API Docs for more details.

 ### Error Handling

-Exception handling in Athena is similar to exception handling in any Crystal program, with the addition of a new unique exception type, [ATH::Exceptions::HTTPException][].
+Exception handling in the Athena Framework is similar to exception handling in any Crystal program, with the addition of a new unique exception type, [ATH::Exceptions::HTTPException][].
 Custom `HTTP` errors can also be defined by inheriting from [ATH::Exceptions::HTTPException][] or a child type.
 A use case for this could be allowing additional data/context to be included within the exception.

 Non [ATH::Exceptions::HTTPException][] exceptions are represented as a `500 Internal Server Error`.

-When an exception is raised, Athena emits the [ATH::Events::Exception][] event to allow an opportunity for it to be handled.
+When an exception is raised, the framework emits the [ATH::Events::Exception][] event to allow an opportunity for it to be handled.
 By default these exceptions will return a `JSON` serialized version of the exception, via [ATH::ErrorRenderer][], that includes the message and code; with the proper response status set.
 If the exception goes unhandled, i.e. no listener sets an [ATH::Response][].
 By default, non [ATH::Response][] on the event, then the request is finished and the exception is re-raised.